sergiocupa/appserver/README.md

 Features to be implemented:

 - [x] Finalize parser and tests.
 - [ ] Method mapping, to forward actions to requests.
-- [ ] Method mapping tests.
+Create tests.
 - [ ] Download resources and HTML pages for presentation in browser.
 - [ ] LINUX platform.
 - [ ] Websocket.